instadeepai/jumanji/jumanji/routing/README.md

 We provide here an implementation of the Routing environment using JAX.

-The Routing environment contains multiple agents spawn in a grid world (default: `(rows=12, cols=12)`) with each agent representing a wire/net that needs to be connected to its own unique target/pin.
-The main goal of the environment is to connect each wire and to do so optimally.
+The Routing environment contains multiple agents spawn in a grid world (default: `(rows=12, cols=12)`) with each agent representing a route that needs to be connected to its own unique target/pin.
+The main goal of the environment is to connect each route and to do so optimally.
 Agents need to cooperate in order to allow each other to connect to their own targets.

 The rewards given to each agent can be set but by default are as follows: